 The University of North Carolina at Chapel Hill strives for excellence both in academic engagement and cocurricular support.
 Sustaining a diverse and inclusive community is critical to achieving educational excellence.

 Framework for Understanding Diversity and Inclusion at UNC–Chapel Hill

 The work of the University in the 21st century functions in a global context.
 The historical, political, economic, and educational backgrounds of the University, the state, and the nation shape our present circumstances and inform the measures we must take to accomplish our highest aspirations.
 We acknowledge that we face an ongoing challenge to overcome the effects and influences of adverse historical, social, political, and economic factors.
 The University engages in teaching, research, and service to expand and discover knowledge, promote educational enlightenment, and improve understanding with the ultimate end of uplifting humankind.
 Education takes place most productively among persons with differing social backgrounds, economic circumstances, personal characteristics, philosophical outlooks, life experiences, perspectives, beliefs, and expectations.
 The University works to assure that we have a complement of students, faculty, and staff that broadly reflects the ways in which people differ.
 We believe that “diversity matters” within and beyond the campus community.

-UNC–Chapel Hill’s commitment to inclusive excellence began in the 1960s through the support of minority programming and continues today through the establishment of UNC Diversity and Multicultural Affairs (DMA).
+UNC–Chapel Hill’s commitment to inclusive excellence began in the 1960s through the support of minority programming and continues today through the establishment of the University Office for Diversity and Inclusion (UODI).

 Partnerships and collaborations with vice chancellors, deans, and other unit heads are leveraged to accomplish the University’s goals for establishing diversity within the faculty, staff, and student cohorts and for fulfilling the public university mission of service, outreach, and engagement.
 Additional information can be found at diversity.unc.edu.